Microsoft Stream FAQ

 Microsoft Stream stores videos and metadata in its own service built on top of Azure.
 As such, it has its own storage quota for videos uploaded.
 Only the original videos uploaded count against the quota -- transcoded copies for adaptive streaming don't count against your quota.
 See Licensing overview for more information on storage.

-What is the Office 365 Compliance Category for Microsoft Stream?
+What is the Microsoft 365 Compliance Category for Microsoft Stream?

-Learn more from the Office 365 Compliance framework documentation and see the specfic certifications and standards that are in each tier:
+Learn more from the Microsoft 365 Compliance framework documentation and see the specific certifications and standards that are in each tier:

 What browsers does Microsoft Stream support?